 What skills do you have?
 In a nutshell, experience and qualifications.
 The team have decades of experience in the community visiting schools to support them with children's mental, behavioural or physical health issues.
 They have helped to change the outlook of hundreds of families to make school and family life happier, calmer and less frustrating.

 Why should we trust you?
-We are experienced School Nurses and Registered Paediatric Nurses who have worked in hospitals on Children's Wards and in the community and who have then completed a Specialist BSc Degree in School Aged Children's Nursing.
+We are experienced School Nurses and Registered Paediatric Nurses who have worked in hospitals on Children's Wards and in the community and who have then completed or work under a nurse who has completed a Specialist BSc Degree in School Aged Children's Nursing.
 We are all registered with the Nursing and Midwifery Council (NMC) and work to professional standards and the Code of Professional Conduct regulated by the NMC.
 We are expected to renew our Professional Registration annually and complete Revalidation every three years.
 If we fail to adhere to the standards of the NMC and the Code we can be removed from the Professional Register and would no longer be able to practice as Registered Nurses.
-This gives you the reassurance that we will always provide the best care we can, have professional integrity and will act in the best interests of the children we work with at all times.
+This gives you the reassurance that we will always provide the best care we can, have professional integrity, and will act in the best interests of the children we work with at all times.
 We take this duty of care very seriously and it forms the basis of our practice and the service we offer.

 What if a pupil needs more specialist services?
 If, after assessment it is agreed that a child needs more targeted specialist services such as CAMHS or a Community Paediatrician we can write referrals to those services.
 We use the most up to date tools and NICE guidelines to inform our practice and assess each child so can provide detailed assessment and recommendations.
 This is important to influence the decisions of other agencies whether a child qualifies for these services.